African Overland Tours

 The land outside your window becomes more fertile as you approach the Okavango Delta as you jump in the overland vehicle and continue on to Maun.
 Scroll through your camera roll and check those pictures while the land outside your window becomes more fertile as you approach the area of the Okavango Delta.
 Taking a scenic flight over the delta is a great way to get your heart thumping like the beat of African drums after a long day of travel(Optional).

-Sedia Riverside Lodge or similar (1 Night)
+Sedia Hotel Campsite or similar

 Breakfast, Lunch